Writer Profile

 Former Professor, Faculty of Letters, Keio University

 Company histories and publication catalogs from publishers are essential for this type of research.
 Detailed company histories were indispensable for verifying the descriptions and conjectures in this book.
-I was even able to correct some parts of the descriptions in those vast histories, but that was only possible because each company poured love into its publications and recorded every detail, large and small.
-This book stands upon the love poured into books by publishers, libraries, secondhand bookstores, and others.
+I was even able to correct some parts of the descriptions in those vast company histories, but that was only possible because each company poured love into its publications and recorded every detail, large and small.
+This book stands upon the love poured into books by publishers, libraries, used bookstores, and others.

 Kenji Tasaka (Author)